 When your car's charging system is not performing up to par, you run the risk of being left stranded on the side of the road.
 When you see a battery light pop up onto your dash, you know that there is some type of fault in your charging system.
 If your battery is fairly new, the most likely culprit is your alternator.
-Follow along as LMR walks your through the quick and easy steps on testing your alternator.
+Follow along as LMR walks you through the quick and easy steps on How To Test Your Alternator.

 How To Test An Alternator

 - Remove battery terminals and make sure these are 100% clean from and buildup of corrosion.
 Clean these to ensure proper continuity for the charging system.
 Reconnect for testing.

 - Test the battery voltage, at rest this should read between 12.5 and 12.8V on average.
 If the batter is low, then charge the batter to meet these specs.